-If the answer is no, your concern regarding the HVAC system should probably be directed towards other important factors which influence the price.
+If the answer is no, your concern regarding the HVAC system should probably be directed toward other important factors that influence the price.
 There’s no real reason to go for a new system if the old one is sparingly used.

 The ductwork is another part of the HVAC system which requires attention.
 If the HVAC system happens to be aged (more than 15 years), the ductwork is also on its way out.
 Bear in mind that the costs incurred in ductwork replacement cannot be realistically recouped during the sale, so make sure you go in for this only if you absolutely need to.

-This cost is heavily dependent on the HVAC services you rely on, so make sure you ask around before taking the decision.
+This cost is heavily dependent on the HVAC services you rely on, so make sure you ask around before making the decision.

 Which price range does my house lie in?